-Cary states that, after the Medicare Contractor reviewed its Original "VDA request and any supplemental responses, [it] determined that the Provider's VDA request satisfied the applicable statute, regulation and CMS program instructions.
-Accordingly, it approved the Provider's VDA request and issued its Original VDA Approval of . . . a lump sum payment of \$1,265,765."
+Cary contends that the Medicare Contractor correctly determined that Cary's Original VDA request and any supplemental responses "satisfied the applicable statute, regulation, and CMS program instructions."
+Accordingly, it agrees with the Medicare Contractor initial approval of the Provider's VDA request and issuance of a lump sum payment of \$351,482 through the Original VDA Approval.
+In particular, Cary states that:

-Cary asserts that "[t]he [Medicare Contractor's] methodology for determining the Original VDA Approval . . . was identical to the approach that it had consistently utilized (and reported to CMS) for over 25 years.
-In addition, the [Medicare Contractor's] approach was consistent with the plain language of the applicable statute, regulation, and CMS program instructions.
-Accordingly, the Provider did not appeal the Original VDA Approval pursuant to 42 U.S.C § 139500."
+The [Medicare Contractor's] methodology for determining the Original VDA Approval . . . was identical to the approach that it had consistently utilized (and reported to CMS) for over 25 years.
+In addition, the [Medicare Contractor's] approach complied was consistent with the plain language of the applicable statute, regulation, and CMS program instructions.
+Accordingly, the Provider did not appeal the Original VDA Approval pursuant to 42 U.S.C § 139500.

 On January 15, 2016, the Medicare Contractor informed Cary that it was reopening the VDA determination.
-On August 5, 2016, the Medicare Contractor issued a Revised VDA payment of \$93,824.
-As a result of the Medicare Contractor's Revised VDA determination, Cary was required to repay \$1,171,941 to the Medicare Contractor.
+On August 5, 2016, the Medicare Contractor issued a Revised VDA payment in the amount of \$0.
+As a result of the Medicare Contractor's Revised VDA determination, Cary was required to repay \$351,482.

-Cary maintains that "[t]he workpapers attached to the [Medicare Contractor's] Revised VDA Approval demonstrate that the [Medicare Contractor] applied a brand-new methodology that was . . . inconsistent with plain language of the applicable statute, regulation, and CMS program instructions. . . ."
+Cary maintains that "[t]he workpapers attached to the [Medicare Contractor's] Revised VDA Approval demonstrate that the [Medicare Contractor] applied a brand-new methodology that